emilybache/Scrabble-Kata/README.md

 The score would be 51, calculated like this: ((3*2)+1+3+3+1+2+1)*3

-In this repository there is starting code in several languages, providing convenient access to data about the positions of special squares on the board.
-There is also a cross-platform version in json.

 See also [wikipedia](https://en.wikipedia.org/wiki/Scrabble) for further explanations and a picture of the board with the actual layout.